eoas-ubc/eoas-ubc.github.io/docs/crs-eosc211.md

 * CPSC 303, 203, 302;
 * PHYS 410.

-## OCESE project accomplishments
+## OCESE project objectives

 * Convert all MatLab teaching materials to Python
 * Convert all MatLab classroom and homework exercises to Python
+* Implement the course website using Jupyter Books.
+Include weekly instructions and labs/assignments as Jupyter Notebooks.
+(See resources below).
+* Implement automatic grading practices using the Jupyter Notebook plugin [nbgrader](https://github.com/jupyter/nbgrader).
+* Adapt open source materials to make a suitable text book for programming (and Python) beginners.
+* Establish stable, sustainable Jupyter Hub facilities at UBC for with reliable tech-support for instructors and teaching assistants.

 ## Open resources

-* Course website, a Jupyter Book including calendar of topics, assignments and labs.
+* [EOSC211 course website](https://phaustin.github.io/eosc211/announcements.html), a **Jupyter Book** including calendar of topics, links into relevant sections of the text book, and assignments & labs provided as **Jupyter Notebooks**.
-* Text book, mainly python programming for beginners.
+* [Text book](https://phaustin.github.io/Problem-Solving-with-Python/), mainly python programming for beginners.
+Adapted from [Problem Solving with Python-37](https://github.com/professorkazarinoff/Problem-Solving-with-Python-37-Edition) by Dr. Peter Kazarinof.
 * Jupyter Notebooks with Python code exercises and activities for classwork.
 * Getting-started instructions for students to install Python and Jupyter Notebooks on Windows or Mac laptops.
 This was done with 90 students in one  1.5-hour lecture session.